 Palazzo Barbarigo Minotto faces the left side of the Grand Canal and it was formed by two different buildings joined together in the XVII century.
-The ancient part, now the office of Musica a Palazzo, was originally known as Palazzo Minotto, a 15 th century gothic palace featuring 12 th century Byzantine friezes and Palzzo Barbarigo, built in the 17 th century.
+The ancient part was originally known as Palazzo Minotto, a 15 th century gothic palace featuring 12 th century Byzantine friezes and Palazzo Barbarigo, built in the 17 th century.

 The Barbarigo were an aristocratic family of Istrian origin.
 A member of the family named Arrigo defeated the Saracen pirates in a battle in the year 880 and returned to his own country with the enemies’ cut beards: from here the name and the coat of arms showing six beards.
 One of the most important families in Venice, the Barbarigo count bishops, cardinals and patriarchs as members of the family.
 Among these San Gregorio Barbarigo, born here in the 1625, beatified in 1761and consecrated in 1960 during John XXIII’s pontificate, formerly patriarch of Venice.